 |Proxy Settings||Enter settings for proxy server, if any.|

 |Language Support||English, Dutch, and Arabic are supported.
 To make the language change effective, you must restart the Outlook add-in.|

 Display the FileCloud Version.

-Troubleshooting - Open the Log Folder where the add-in stores the activity logs of the add-in
+Troubleshooting - Open the Log Folder where the add-in stores its activity logs

-Export Settings - Will take all the relevant settings and create a well formatted XML Ideally, admins can create the setting, export it as XML and use that setting for Mass Deployment using Device Management.
+Export Settings - Create a well formatted XML of settings.
+Ideally, admins can create the settings, export them as XML and use the XML file for Mass Deployment using Device Management.

 For more detailed support on export settings, please see Centralized Device Management